 Buddha is often hailed as the founder of Buddhism.
 Buddhism is said to have begun around the 6th century.
 Around 2500 years, Siddhartha Gautama, the prince of Lumbini, started to question his life at the palace.
 Being the rich novelty that he is, Siddhartha never came into touch with the reality of the world.
 This eventually became a problem, for he did not know the reality of the world.

 On the other hand, one day during his visit to the nearby village, he came in touch with reality.
-He came across the four painful sights: a sick man, a dead man, an old man and a monk.
+He came across four painful sights: a sick man, a dead man, an old man, and a monk.
 These eventually changed his life.
 The monk’s sight inspired Gautama to leave his life as a prince and become a wandering man.
 He set out on his journey to seek reality and answers to questions like ‘Why must people suffer?’
 ‘What is the main cause of suffering?’

 According to Buddhist symbols, to find answers to these questions, Siddhartha set out and tried to find answers to these questions.
 He spent his time in religious practices like fasting, meditation, and praying.
 All these were meant for helping him understand the basic truths of life.